 Swarming is a natural part of a bee’s life.

 Basically, swarming happens when the hive is getting too full and the bees will come together raising a new queen.
-But instead of killing her off (like they do any other queen that might intrude their hive) they accept her, and half of the hive population takes off with the new queen.
+But instead of killing her off (like they do any other queen that might intrude their hive) they accept her, and half of the hive population takes off with the old queen.

 Now they have the extra space they were desperately needing.